 Creating Room for Your Natural Smile

 Extraction, the surgical removal of a tooth, is something that Dr. Cederbaum recommends only when necessary to protect the health of a patient.
-Typically, we’ll try and restore the damaged or infected tooth by using root canal therapy and protecting it with a dental crown.
+Typically, we’ll try to repair the damaged or infected tooth by using root canal therapy and protecting it with a dental crown.
 Although, if you have an impacted wisdom tooth, an extraction is sometimes the best route to restore your dental health.

 Wisdom teeth are the furthest back molars on each side of the lower and upper jawbones.
 Typically, wisdom teeth erupt during the end of adolescence or the beginning of adulthood — but more often than not, before the patient turns 21.

 When a patient doesn’t have adequate spacing in their jawbone, any of their teeth including wisdom teeth can become impacted or cause other teeth to shift out of alignment.
-An impacted wisdom tooth grows horizontally, putting pressure on other teeth and causing further issues.
-Impacted teeth might be blocked by another tooth, stuck in the jawbone, or failed to burst through the gum tissue — this can lead to problems, such as:
+An impacted wisdom tooth grows horizontally, putting pressure on other teeth and soft tissue and causing further issues.
+Impacted wisdom teeth might be blocked by another tooth, stuck in the jawbone, or failed to burst through the gum tissue — this can lead to problems, such as:

 - Jaw pain and swelling

 - Gum disease